 Are Bioidentical Hormones for You?

-These are the kinds of stories I hear from many of my patients who are entering menopause.
+As a family practitioner who specializes in women’s health, I often hear stories of frustration from my patients who are entering menopause.
 During menopause, a woman’s body dramatically decreases its production of estrogen, progesterone, and even testosterone.
-For many women, these hormonal changes can cause a range of symptoms like those described by Sue and Kay.
+For many women, these hormonal changes can cause a range of symptoms including:

 Although there is no single solution that works for every woman, hormone replacement therapy can relieve many of the unpleasant symptoms that most women experience during menopause.